cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 sudo docker-compose restart ckan_run_harvester ckan_fetch_harvester ckan_gather_harvester
 ```

-# Other helpfull commands
+# Other helpful commands

-### update a system file in a running container
+### Update a system file in a running container

 The easiest way is with the docker copy command.

 For example to update the crontab of the ckan_run_harvester containers you first copy the file to the container:

 ```base
 cd ~/ckan/contrib/docker